Coming in

 Description

 LGBT rights have become increasingly salient within the EU enlargement process as a litmus test for Europeanness.
-Yet, the promotion of these norms has provided a fulcrum for political contestation.
-Based on this observation, this book interrogates the normative dimensions of the EU enlargement process, with special reference to LGBT politics.
-Reconceptualising Europeanisation, Coming in argues that the EU enlargement is a process of negotiated transformation in which EU policies and norms are (re)defined, translated, and transformed.
-Empirically, it analyses the promotion of and resistance to LGBT equality norms in Serbia's EU integration process, but moves beyond policies to also inquire the impact of the negotiated transitions on lived experiences.
-Overall, the book raises important questions about the politics of Europeanisation, its political and social consequences, as well as to what we consider as progress.
+But the promotion of these norms has provided a basis for political contestation.
+This book interrogates the normative dimensions of the EU enlargement process, with special reference to LGBT politics.
+Reconceptualising Europeanisation, it argues that EU enlargement is a process of negotiated transformation in which EU policies and norms are (re)defined, translated and transformed.
+Empirically, it analyses the promotion of and resistance to LGBT equality norms in Serbia's EU integration process, but it looks beyond policies to the impact of the negotiated transitions on lived experiences.
+Overall, the book raises important questions about the political and social consequences of Europeanisation.
+At its heart is one crucial question: what do we consider progress?

 Contents